RedSoftware-US/NexCore/README.md

 Inside of `user_[username].reg`, specific user configs for things such as applications are available.
 Shell configuration would be under `SHELL.location`, `SHELL.PATH`, `SHELL.aliases`, and other entries OS specific.

 ### Benefits of this design
 Nex's kernel + registry architecture allows for systems to be completely customizable, and allows people to build operating systems ontop of the kernel to fit their exact needs without conforming to any specific design idea, aside from the kernel + registry.
-On a Windows-like clone, you have the potential to run basic apps which were written for a Linux-like clone.
+On a Windows-like clone, you have the potential to run basic apps which were written for a Linux-like clone, as they can share the same common kernel!
 This design ensures that even when developers have wildly different goals, a common interface can be achieved, and the wheel does not need to be reinvented each time.

 ## Usage
 The Nex kernel can be copied with a provided template, and by simply providing your own `SYSTEM.KERNEL.init` file path, you can get started with building your OS.